 - Sustainable Agriculture

-Waldorf education regards the child as an integrated being whose physical, emotional, and mental capacities need nourishment and cultivation for healthy growth.
-It considers art, music, and handcrafts to be as important as reading, writing, and arithmetic in child development.
-Academic studies are therefore enlivened and balanced with artistic and social activities, and each lesson engages the student’s need for doing, feeling, and thinking.
-In addition to such core subjects as language and literature, mathematics, and the natural and social sciences, each student also learns to knit, sew, model with clay, work with wood, plant and tend a garden, play a stringed instrument, recite poetry, paint, sing, engage in plays and eurythmy, and play the recorder.
+Waldorf education regards the child as an integrated being whose physical, emotional, and mental capacities thrive with proper engagement and guidance.
+It considers the arts, social-emotional and character building, and practical skills to be as important as, and essential complements of, the academics in child development.
+Academic studies are therefore enlivened and balanced with artistic and social activities, and each lesson engages the student’s need for thinking, feeling, and engaging.

-Waldorf education seeks to create individuals who have a reverence for nature, a respect for others, and a love for learning.
-Through their experiences, Waldorf students become adults who can flourish wherever their imagination leads them.
+Waldorf education seeks to develop individuals who have a reverence for nature, a respect for others, and a lifelong love for learning, who can flourish wherever their imagination leads them.